rodmartin30/flag-capture/writeups/scriptless.md

 ___

-### Escenarion now has changed.
+### Escenario now has changed.
 The admin is on a page that we control.

 I'll try to explain some technical stuff which are used in the solution.